 Veal shanks are like any other braising meat.
 Dredge them in flour, brown them in fat.
 Add some aromatic vegetables, wine, and herbs.
 Cover the pot and pop it in the oven for a couple of hours.
 While the stew cooks, stir up the gremolata — a mix of fresh parsley, lemon zest, and garlic, the other secret to lighten up a stew.
 Serve it all over risotto, wide egg noodles, polenta, or even grits.
 One big shank is more than plenty for one big appetite.

 And the leftovers are even better.

-Fresh parsley, garlic, and lemon zest make up the simple gremolada.
-A microplane zester makes the zesting work easy.
-Sprinkle all this freshness over servings of the succulent osso bucco.
+Fresh parsley, garlic, and lemon zest make up the simple gremolata.
+A Microplane zester makes the zesting work easy.
+Sprinkle all this freshness over servings of the succulent Osso Bucco.

 - 4 meaty big veal shanks

 - 1 large can (28 ounces) diced tomatoes, somewhat drained